ionic-jp/capacitor-plugins-docs/src/docs/stripe/google-pay.md

 ## 🐾 Implements

 ### Prepare settings
-For using GooglePay, you need some settings.
+For using Google Pay, you need some settings.

 #### strings.xml